469 Tracker

 Data Visualization

-I used it to compress a lot of information into something legible in seconds: state-level stance, yes/no distribution, hover summaries, direct selection, and deeper drill-down when a state is opened.
+It carries state stance, vote distribution, hover summaries, direct selection, and the deeper view when a state is opened.

 - State-by-state exploration through an interactive Nigeria map